You Can Write a Killer One-Location Script

 4. Tap Into Real Life for Refreshing Characters

-Finally, be honest and think: Would I want to see this movie?
+Finally, be honest and think: Would I want to see this movie just as a general fan of moveis and not just because it's set in one location?

-If the answer is yes, make it even better.
+If the answer is yes, elevate it above the usual.

 Questions?
 Comments?
 Write me at InkTipStoryPower (at) gmail dot com

 Michael Kim has worked in every department at InkTip.
 He is now the VP of Product Development & Media.
-Besides music jamming, he likes trivia, whiskey and telling everyone he knows how surprisingly good the molcajete salsa is at Baja Fresh.
+Besides music jamming, he likes trivia, whiskey and boba.